mahahahad/CodeYourCareer/README.md

 <a name="free-programming-resources"></a>

 ## Free Programming Resources:
 - [Harvard's CS50](https://pll.harvard.edu/subject/computer-science)
-	- CS50X: teaches CS in an interesting way and languages include C, SQL, Python and JS
+	- CS50x: teaches CS in an interesting and clear way and languages include C, SQL, Python, HTML, CSS and JS
 	- CS50P: In-depth Python classes
-	- CS50W: Web development
+	- CS50W: Web development using JS and Python
-	- CS50G: Game development
+	- CS50G: Game development using Unity and LÖVE 2D as well as languages like C# and Lua
-	- CS50AI: Artificial Intelligence
+	- CS50AI: In-depth Artificial Intelligence lessons<br />
-	A free certificate will be given to you once you finish a course
+	A free certificate will be given to you once you finish a course<br />
+	Please note that these courses are only to introduce these concepts and explain them in a challenging way.
+These will not help land a job immediately but will help you get started on the path to getting a tech job.
 - [MIT's Mathematics for CS](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+6.042J+2T2019/about)
 	- Introduces mathematics oriented towards computer science and engineering
 - [LeetCode](https://leetcode.com/)